-A remaining balance calculator is a great help to determine the amount left to be paid on a debt with a payback schedule (typically a monthly).
-Using a remaining balance calculator, a debtor can calculate the amount of loan payments that remain to be paid by entering the following:
+A remaining balance calculator is a great help to determine the amount left to be paid on a debt with a payback schedule (typically monthly).
+Using a remaining balance calculator, a debtor can calculate the number of loan payments that remain to be paid by entering the following:

 - Original borrowed principal